sabeydeedaya/docs/pages/deep-linked-ads/google-ads-non-uac.md

 Search Network | Leads | Cross-platform Search
 Search Network | Website Traffic | Cross-platform Search

+For Search App Extensions, the Google Conversion API that Branch relies on for app event attribution will confirm Android conversions, with limited support for iOS search/web attributions.
+You can use a Branch link within the tracking template for iOS App Extensions, but this will result in attributions counted in Branch that are not counted as conversions in Google.

 #### OS Support and Major Differences

 Operating System | Supported by Google Ads Search Network Ads?